-To kick off National Drug and Alcohol Facts Week 2019, sponsored by the National Institute on Drug Abuse (NIH), we have compiled 5 facts about drugs and alcohol that might surprise you.
+To kick off National Drug and Alcohol Facts Week 2019, sponsored by the National Institute on Drug Abuse (NIDA), we have compiled 5 facts about substance use disorders, including alcoholism and alcohol abuse, that might surprise you.

 What makes alcoholism different from alcohol abuse?
 Alcoholism is a chronic disease.
 To be considered an alcoholic one usually:

 c.
 Experiences withdrawal when they try to stop drinking

 d.
 And becomes physically dependent on alcohol